 Our faculty offers excellent provision from teachers who are passionate about technology.
 We pride ourselves in offering the highest quality educational provision as well as further education opportunities.

-In August 2019, 100% of our Level 3 IT Students in KS5 achieved a Distinction*.
-100% of our students achieved Distinction * in Level 3 Business.
-Students in A Level Computer Science achieved grades A-D. The KS5 Level 3 results put us in the top 10% of the country.
+Since 2019, our entire cohort of Level 3 IT and Business have achieved a Distinction* grade overall.
+Students taking A Level Computer Science achieved grades A*-D. Our Key Stage 5 results put us in the top 10% of the country.
 We endeavour to support young people in accomplishing the highest standards.

 We live in an ever changing world; a week doesn’t go by without the launch of a new smartphone, games console or app.
 Computer Science is the transferable skill that can empower you to make a difference in all aspects of life.

 “Everybody should learn how to program a computer… because it teaches you how to think.”
 Steve Jobs